denoland/deno/std/node/README.md

 ### Experimental

-These modules are experimental in NodeJS v13 and will not be polyfilled until they are stable:
+These builtins are experimental in NodeJS v13 and will not be polyfilled until they are stable:

 - async_hooks